Diatomaceous Earth for

 Australia Diatomaceous Earth Large Bulk Bag with no label.
 Background of a grassy field with a sunset hidden by trees

-APPLICATION of Diatomaceous EArth
+APPLICATION of Diatomaceous Earth

 The application of DE will be dependent on the extent of the infestation, the size of the pest(s) and weather conditions of the day.